 EPL 3638 was first granted to Dunefield in November of 2006.
 On November 6, 2007, MME awarded a two-year renewal of EPL 3638 for nuclear fuel to Dunefield.
-The licence has been renewed at two year intervals and will next expire on November 6, 2017.
+The licence has been renewed at two year intervals and will next expire on November 6, 2019.
 The Company has maintained its environmental clearance, paid its annual fees and submitted its required monthly, quarterly and annual reports.
-No other encumbrances exist and no royalties are payable for this exploration licence as it exists on state land and is not liable for environmental taxes or royalties at this stage of development.